Left: Free SAT-prep workshop at Loyola Marymount University for high school students.

 The Al Wooten Jr. Youth Center is a neighborhood approach to the revitalization and empowerment of a community in crisis.
 We provide a safe and nurturing environment committed to good citizenship and academic excellence.

 "There is a saying that goes, "Tell me who your circle is and I'll tell you what you are made of."
 I find this to be so true because at the Wooten Center you find a bit of everything -- from help with homework to how to solve difficult situations in a respectful manner.
 Family is about support and that's what we find at the center.
 Always aiming to become better.
 The center is not just any center but we have become Wooten Family."

 Manuela Granados, Wooten Parent

-The Wooten Center provides free afterschool and low-cost summer programs to help students in grades 3-12 attain grade-level proficiency and promotion, high school graduation, and college and career access and success.
+The Wooten Center provides free afterschool and summer programs to help students in grades 3-12 attain grade-level proficiency and promotion, high school graduation, and college and career access and success.